• Disease Overview

 • Have artificial heart valves and cardiac devices such as pacemakers

-• A congenital bicuspid aortic valve.
+• Have a congenital bicuspid aortic valve

 • Use intravenous drugs